Why Should We Pray and How Should We Pray to God to Accord With His Will?

 We Christians are all clear that praying is essential in our daily life.
 But as for why we need to pray, and what kind of prayers conform to the Lord’s will, we fail to explain these details clearly.
 We usually pray according to our own will and imaginations, seldom seek the truth regarding, and have no idea whether our prayers accord with the Lord’s will.
 Thanks be to the Lord!
-Through consulting the and some spiritual books, I have gained some knowledge of the truth regarding prayer.
+Through consulting the Bible and some spiritual books, I have gained some knowledge of the truth regarding prayer.
 Today I’d like to communicate my knowledge with you, which I hope will be beneficial to you.
 May the Lord lead us!

 First, let’s talk about why we need to pray.
 In fact, prayer is one of the ways for us to cooperate with God and call on God.
 When encountering difficulties and problems, we need to call on God and seek His enlightenment and guidance, and once obtained, we will then be able to understand His will, act according to His requirements, and obey His orchestrations and arrangements.
 This is the true meaning of praying to God.
 Let’s take an example.
 When a child has some problem, if he talks to his mother about it, his mother will help and supply him according to his deficiencies, and meanwhile tell him what can be done and what can’t.
 Gradually, the child will be sensible, and thus know how to distinguish between good and evil, and know what is right to do.
 Actually, our prayers to God are just like that.

-Second, we need to knowin accordance with the Lord’s will.
+Second, we need to know how to pray in accordance with the Lord’s will.
 We’ve all been through these kinds of things: When others are praying in meetings and we hear them speak fluently and a great deal, or say many flowery words, we feel very envious, thinking: “How could they pray so well?
 Why can’t I?”
 Then we begin to imitate them and say as many pleasing words as possible before the Lord, believing that praying in this way is in accord with the Lord’s will.
 The reason why we do so is that we have no idea what kind of prayers conform to God’s requirements.
 So, what is true prayer?
-Let’s see what the said, “When the true worshippers shall worship the Father in spirit and in truth: for the Father seeks such to worship Him” (John 4:23).
+Let’s see what thesaid, “When the true worshippers shall worship the Father in spirit and in truth: for the Father seeks such to worship Him” (John 4:23).
 The Lord requires us to worship God in spirit and in truth, that is, have a sincere heart and speak sincere and true words to God.
 As long as we speak openly to the Lord with a sincere heart, He will accept our prayers.
 The Lord doesn’t want our crooked hearts, but our pure and honest hearts.
 Therefore, the most important thing about praying is to speak heartfelt and honest words—tell our shortcomings, difficulties and rebelliousness to the Lord with nothing hidden, and ask Him to help and save us.
 Only then will the Lord listen to our prayers.
 This is what it truly means to worship God in spirit and in truth.